 - 1. Students are responsible for compliance with all general financial obligations as set forth in the General Financial Policy section of this Bulletin. - 2.
-Tuition, fees, and required forms (i.e., options sheet, proof of insurance coverage, enrollment agreement) are due two to four weeks prior to registration day each semester as indicated on the semester pre-billing.
+Tuition, fees, and required forms (i.e., options sheet, proof of insurance coverage, enrollment agreement) are due on or before the first day of class each semester as indicated on the semester pre-billing.
 Fees may be paid by check, cash, Visa, MasterCard, American Express, or Discover.
 Parents should make prior payment or provide the student with the necessary funds to meet the required payments by these dates. - 3.
-Parents desiring to pay education expenses in monthly installments should contact the Business Office of the College or the following company:
+Parents desiring to pay education expenses in monthly installments should contact the Student Accounts Office of the College or the following company:

-Tuition Management Systems P. O. Box 842722 Boston, MA 02284-2722 Customer Service (1-888-356-0350) www.afford.com
+Tuition Management Systems P. O. Box 842722 Boston, MA 02284-2722 Customer Service (1-888-356-0350) www.afford.com/shc

-- 4. The room confirmation/damage deposit reserves dormitory space for the resident student for the fall semester.
-Entering students must pay it by the date set by the dean of enrollment management.
-This deposit is held for returning students and may be refunded upon graduation or withdrawal from the College. - 5.
-Private rooms in all dormitories, when available, are on a first-come basis.
-There is an additional charge for these accommodations.
+4. The room confirmation/damage deposit reserves residence hall space for the resident student for the fall semester.
+Entering students must pay it by the date set by the Dean of Admission and Financial Aid.
+This deposit is held for returning students and may be refunded upon graduation or withdrawal from the College.